lekimlarra/react-cdk-base-project/README.md

 You will need to retrieve the key value from your AWS account.
 You can configure the API key values in the `.env` file.

+#### Open API specs

+AWS provides an API to transform our API Gateway into a Swagger.
+It is not perfect, but it can be helpful sometimes.
+One the Cloud Formation Outputs of this project is `commandToDownloadOpenApi`.
+If you copy and run this command, it will store a file in the `/docs` folder with the Swagger specs.
+You can choose between `json` and `yaml` by changing the `.env` parameter `openApiExportType`.

 ### DATABASE

 You can create your own databases by creating JSON files inside the folder `/resources/databases`.